 This cottage provides the perfect retreat all year round for families or a group of friends and is ideal for walkers and cyclists.

-Please note: There is a £25 booking fee in addition to the prices shown and includes all bed linen, towels, heating, electrics and hot water as well as a range of Exclusive Discounts off many of the local, popular attractions and eateries worth over £100 (based on a family of 4).
+Prices shown include all bed linen, towels, heating, electrics and hot water as well as a range of Exclusive Discounts off many of the local, popular attractions and eateries worth over £150 (based on a family of 4).

 |Size||Sleeps up to 6, 3 bedrooms|